auctus-team/pycapacity/docs/source/algorithms.rst

 The method is a part of the ``pycapacity.algorithms`` module ``vertex_enumeration_vepoli2``.
 See the `docs for more info <pycapacity.algorithms.html#pycapacity.algorithms.vertex_enumeration_vepoli2>`_

-Polytope evaluation algorithms used for different polytopes
+Performance evaluation of polytope metrics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The methods for resolution of the polytope based metrics depend on the family of problems they correspond to.
-In case of robotic manipulators the methods used are given in the following table.
+The applicable methods to evaluate different polytope based metrics depend on the family of problems they correspond to.
+Therefore this section brings the information about which algorithm is used for which polytope metric and provides a brief performance evaluation their execution times.

 .. list-table:: Title
     :widths: 25 25 50 50